 Craig Loughry, GAO Director of Handicapping (@craigloughry): If Chamblee doesn’t think Tiger or Phil would inspire those players on the team, then he’s an idiot.
 And that’s what it comes down to, the Captain is to lead, inspire, and manage some egos.
 And both Tiger and Phil get pretty fired up for any competition and could handle a Ryder Cup captaincy, I’d go so far as to say they would be great with the right supporting cast.

-Frank Mastroianni, Canadian Golf Magazine (@frank_mastro): You can say Brandel Chamblee is sort of my idol and good on him for calling out both Tiger and Phil.
+Frank Mastroianni, Freelance Writer: You can say Brandel Chamblee is sort of my idol and good on him for calling out both Tiger and Phil.
 Is he right?
 Yes he is!
 And while we’re at it, though it’s been covered, I’ll do my part to call out Phil who’s designing his shrine in Calgary.
 Why does anyone care to have our National Open played on a course named Mickelson National, designed and spearheaded by a player who supported our Open so little?
 I wouldn’t give that place our Open, ever.
 I’ll repeat, good on Brandel.

 Hal Quinn, Freelance Writer, Vancouver: I’ve met Chamblee a few times and have enjoyed our conversations and his humour.
 Love his frankness and insight on Golf Channel and have agreed with his ongoing assessments of Eldrick’s swing changes and life decisions — even those that cost him his Golf Mag column.
 But I disagree with his take on Phil’s public criticism of Tom Watson and that Phil’s and Eldrick’s occasional lack of enthusiasm disqualifies them from Cup captaincies.
 It is clear that the guys like Phil and respect him and that they can’t help but respect what Eldrick has done on the course.
 They will be captains.